 As home prices rise due to a severe shortage of homes for sale.
 It becomes a higher cost of homeownership, due to the tax bill and/or interest rates.
 This makes it more difficult for the youngest and largest generations to become homeowners.
 It will lead them to rent longer, and landlords will rake in the profits.”

-Buying a Home is Expensive as it is
+Buying a Home is Expensive Enough As It Is

-The expense of buying an existing home fell in every region, except the West.
-And with the tax plan in effect, it could drive increased demand for single-family rentals, because it will reduce the tax benefits of homeownership.
-The proposal could eliminate the deduction for property taxes as well as decrease the limit on the mortgage interest deduction.
-That would hit all homeowners who itemize and especially those homeowners of higher-cost properties in higher-end locations.
-And in turn, would benefit landlords.
+The cost of buying an existing home has dropped in every region except the West.
+With the new tax plan in effect, there may be increased demand for single-family rentals, as the plan reduces the tax benefits of homeownership.
+It proposes eliminating the deduction for property taxes and lowering the limit on the mortgage interest deduction, impacting all homeowners who itemize, especially those with higher-cost properties in upscale locations.
+This shift could advantage landlords.

-It is a good time for homeowners to add on and write off expenses.
-“Unlike owner-occupants, investors in single-family homes can write off all the expenses of owning and running a rental because the properties are considered a business.
-The vast majority of individual investors use mortgages on properties.
+It’s an opportune time for homeowners to capitalize on additional write-offs.
+“Unlike owner-occupants, investors in single-family homes can deduct all expenses related to owning and managing a rental because these properties are considered businesses.
+The vast majority of individual investors use mortgages on these properties.
 Fannie Mae and Freddie Mac allow up to 10 investor loans per person.”
-So in case, if you are in the market, and looking to increase your revenue, now is the time to look into buying a house with an add-on or investing in a rental property.
+Therefore, if you’re in the market to increase your revenue, now is the time to consider buying a house with the potential for an add-on or investing in a rental property.

-And “people that are renting may consider investing in single-family real estate as opposed to owner-occupied real estate just because the tax benefits are so much better.”
+Additionally, “people who are renting might consider investing in single-family real estate instead of owner-occupied real estate, given the superior tax benefits.”